sharetribe/flex-docs/src/docs/howto-migrations/go-to-flex-migration/index.md

 ## Your Go marketplace

-In addition to migrating your Go marketplace data to your production environment, our team will work with you to make sure any ongoing transactions are completed successfully.
+In addition to migrating your Go marketplace data to your live environment, our team will work with you to make sure any ongoing transactions are completed successfully.